Motivic classes of some classifying stacks: The Grothendieck group of stacks

 Let $X$ be an object in $\cStack_k$.
 Given that $\ec(a)$ lies in the subring $\Phi_\LL^{-1}\ZZ[\LL]$ of $\Phi_\LL^{-1}\K0(\Coh_k)$, we call the corresponding class in $\K0(\cStack_k)$ the \term{expected class} of $X$.
 As mentioned in the introduction, the actual class sometimes differs from the expected class.
 Indeed, for a connected group $G$, we always have $\ec(T) = \ec(G)\ec(S)$ for $G$-torsors $T\to S$, whereas the corresponding relation in $\K0(\cStack_k)$ does not necessarily hold for non-special $G$.
-For a finite group $G$, we always have $\ec(\BB G) = 1$ (see \cite[Prop.~3.1]{ekedahl2009fg}).
-For symmetric groups, the expected value is always assumed \cite[Thm.~4.3]{ekedahl2009fg}. \begin{prop}[Ekedahl] For each field $k$ and each symmetric group $\Sigma_n$, we have $\{\BB \Sigma_n\} = 1$ in $\K0(\cStack_k)$. \end{prop}
+For a finite group $G$, we always have $\ec(\BB G) = 1$ (see \cite[Proposition~3.1]{ekedahl2009fg}).
+For symmetric groups, the expected value is always assumed \cite[Theorem~4.3]{ekedahl2009fg}. \begin{prop}[\thmauth{Ekedahl}] For each field $k$ and each symmetric group $\Sigma_n$, we have $\{\BB \Sigma_n\} = 1$ in $\K0(\cStack_k)$. \end{prop}

 Ekedahl also gives examples of finite groups for which the class of the classifying stack does not assume the expected value.
-For instance, we have $\{\BB\ZZ/47\ZZ\} \neq 1$ in $\K0(\cStack_\QQ)$ (see~\cite[Cor.~5.8]{ekedahl2009fg}).
-However, for many smaller cyclic groups, the class is the expected one (see~\cite[§3]{ekedahl2009fg}). \begin{prop}[Ekedahl] Let $k$ be an arbitrary field, and $p$ a prime number among $\{2, 3, 5, 7, 11\}$.
+For instance, we have $\{\BB\ZZ/47\ZZ\} \neq 1$ in $\K0(\cStack_\QQ)$ (see~\cite[Corollary~5.8]{ekedahl2009fg}).
+However, for many smaller cyclic groups, the class is the expected one (see~\cite[Section~3]{ekedahl2009fg}). \begin{prop}[\thmauth{Ekedahl}] Let $k$ be an arbitrary field, and $p$ a prime number from the set $\{2, 3, 5, 7, 11\}$.
 Then $\{\BB \ZZ/p\ZZ\} = 1$ in $\K0(\cStack_k)$. \end{prop}